waktool/RankQuests/README.md

 > This macro changes your Roblox font to Times New Roman to improve OCR results.
 The new font will remain in your Roblox client until you click the `Default Font` button and restart Roblox.

 ### Regular Use
-1. Launch PS99.
+1. Launch Pet Simulator 99.
-2. Navigate to World 2.
+2. Navigate to the last world.
-3. Activate the macro.
+3. Load the macro.

 > [!NOTE]
 > Do not rotate the camera.
 It can be zoomed in and out but any rotation will cause any movement to certain areas to fail.